 Alisa is thrilled to be teaching at NEYT.
 She recently relocated to Brattleboro from New York City.
 As a performer, Alisa has appeared on Broadway in the original cast of Thoroughly Modern Millie (Alice), Grease!
 (Frenchy), and in the original cast of Disney’s Beauty And The Beast (Silly Girl).
 Some of her favorite regional and stock roles include Peggy Sawyer in 42nd Street (Theatre-By-The-Sea), Judy in A Chorus Line (Stages St. Louis), and Her/Barb in Romance/Romance (Fulton Opera House).
-Other theatre credits include shows at Paper Mill Playhouse, Seven Angels Theatre, Music Theatre Wichita and the Goodspeed Opera House.
-She is a graduate of the Cincinnati Conservatory Of Music with a BFA in Musical Theatre.

 Amy graduated from Eckerd College in 1994 with a BA in Theater.
 Performed in professional and community theaters in the Tampa Bay Area.
 She has taught acting and performance to children and is actively involved in the performing arts enrichment programs at Academy School, where she has been the School Nurse since 2009.
 Amy directed the Brattleboro performance of Birth: The Play in 2006.